CHAPTER 4: OUR CHANGING BIOSPHERE: PLANTS AND ANIMALS

 - The U.S. Forest Service finds that 100 trees remove 53 tons of carbon dioxide, remove 430 pounds of air pollutants per year, and catch about 139,000 gallons of rainwater each year.

-- Every species on Earth, no matter how small, has an important role in a larger ecosystem.
-For example, microscopic plants called phytoplankton generate half of the oxygen in our air.
+- Every species on Earth, no matter how small, has an important role in a larger ecosystem, including the microscopic plants called phytoplankton that generate half of the oxygen in our air.

-- Adaptation is key to a species survival, yet climate change is happening too fast for some plants and animals to adapt.
+- Adaptation is key to a species survival, yet climate change is happening too fast for some plants and animals to adapt, and many species are in danger of extinction as their habitat or primary food source disappear.

-- Phenology, or the seasonal cycle of all living things, is changing due to climate change.
-For example, spring is coming earlier each year, impacting important pollinators like bees and hummingbirds.
+- Phenology, or the seasonal cycle of all living things, is changing due to climate change, impacting the length of seasons, plant growth cycles, hibernation, pollination and migration patterns.

-- Each of Earth’s natural creatures has an important role in sustaining a healthy planet, but environmental indicators are showing us that the state of our planet is out of balance and that the survival of many species is threatened by climate change.
+- Each of Earth’s natural creatures has an important role in sustaining a healthy planet, but over one million species are currently at risk of survival.

 View of a Coral Reefscape